 Thousands of people are abusing medications like prescription opioids, which can be highly addictive.
 The other fact to consider is that over 80% of people who use heroin start off with prescription opioids.

-What Are Gateway Drugs Doing To Your Brain?
+What Are Gateway Drugs Like Marijuana Doing To Your Brain?

 Additionally, we associate some gateway drugs with physical dependency.
 For example, nicotine absorbs rapidly into your bloodstream.
 The stimulating buzz you receive wearing off quickly, leaving you want more.
 The more frequently you use nicotine, the more you want it.